s/y Nine of Cups

 We had to do a short description about where she was

-located, interesting info about the country or city, climate, etc.
+located, interesting info about the country or city,

-Natu...how's it going?".
-She's quiet and doesn't eat much.
+regularly.
+"Hey, Natu...how's it going?".
+She's quiet and

 She left us in Luganville, when like Flat Stanley, she was

-mailed to Marshfield, Massachusetts, USA to join her friends.
+mailed to Marshfield, Massachusetts, USA to join her

-I printed and cut-out a gingerbread-shaped figure that Lin provided.
-I
+I printed and cut-out a gingerbread-shaped figure that Lin

-could make the figure female or male so chose a girl and named her Natu
+provided.
+I could make the figure female or male so chose a girl

-from Vanuatu.
-Then I had to color her dark brown, draw in her hair and
+and named her Natu from Vanuatu.
+Then I had to color her dark

-facial features and dress her like a paper doll...grass skirt and a colorful
+paper doll...grass skirt and a colorful fabric blouse.

-We took Natu in the dinghy one morning
+We took Natu in the dinghy one

-to Oyster Island for a photo shoot.
-She
+morning to Oyster Island for a photo

-was on the beach for one shot and sitting in
+shoot.
+She was on the beach for one

-a palm tree for another.
-She even took a
+another.
+She even took a turn at the

 Recommended reading: